Ricardosgeral/relier/README.md

 ## 6. Turbidity calibration: *calibturb.txt*

 The calibration of the turbidity sensor is made mixing successive portions of soil with a know quantity of water.
-The water used in calibration should of the same nature of the one that will be used in the soil tests.
+The water used in calibration should of the same nature and chemistry of the one that will be used in the soil tests.
 The liquid should be agitated during all the calibration process, to avoid sedimentation of any suspended particles.
-This can be achieved using a portable magnetic stirrer.
+This can be achieved easily using a portable magnetic stirrer.

 Since the turbidity probe is not waterproof, a calibration cup has been designed for safety reasons.
 The design of this calibration cup is available in [Thingiverse](https://www.thingiverse.com/thing:3299997).
-The calibration cup shown in the pictures below was printed in PLA material.
+The calibration cup shown in the pictures below was 3D printed in PLA material.
 Feel free to (re)use the design.

 |   |   |
 |---|---|